Back to Top

 If I am re-elected, I will immediately file the Bill again at the beginning of the 2023 Long Legislative Session and proceed accordingly.
 I am committed to protecting my community from pollution, ensuring that we have clean drinking water, and making those responsible for the pollution pay for the damage that they have done.

-Report on an Additional Appropriation Obtained During the 2022 Short Legislative Session
+Report on Fort Fisher Aquarium Appropriation Obtained During the 2022 Short Legislative Session

 The Fort Fisher Aquarium is one of the State of North Carolina’s top attractions, with nearly 500,000 annual visitors, and is truly an economic engine for our local tourism industry.